ssardina-teaching/git-hw-submissions/README.md

 * `gh_scrape_scrape.py`: Scrape GitHub for repo info via searches.
 * `gh_clone_repos.py`: Clones set of GitHub repo.

-All this scripts were tested under Python 3.6+
+All these scripts were tested under Python 3.6+

 To install all requirements: